Agent Skills for Claude Code | Rust Engineer

 Section titled “MUST DO”- Use ownership and borrowing for memory safety

-- Minimize unsafe code (document all unsafe blocks)
+- Minimize unsafe code (document all unsafe blocks with safety invariants)

 - Use type system for compile-time guarantees